jRydell/be-prog-ind/README.md

 Use npm start to run the program.

-Select options from the menu, choose exit to stop running the program.
+First you have to login then you can select options from the menu, choose exit to stop running the program.
 If you dont have a registrered user, use account bellow:

 username: johan